terencesmithcodes/digitalbuildings1/README.md

 # Digital Building Analytics

-Provides Building Engineers and Energy Engineers to ability to view all energy consuming assets in one location.
+Provides Building Engineers and Energy Engineers the ability to view all energy consuming assets in one location.

 ## Screenshots